jeeberhardt/unrolr/README.md

 ```

 ## Todo list
+- [ ] Compare SPE performance with UMAP
 - [x] Compatibility with python 3
 - [x] Compatibility with the latest version of MDAnalysis (==0.17)
 - [ ] Unit tests